 As the role becomes more strategic, CIOs should embrace the shift from managing digital teams to coming up with new and innovative ways to drive business transformation.

-In some organisations, creativity is the skill which drives digital leaders in their role, and CIO Duncan Gooding has seen originality help him to deliver new products and services in his role at TalkTalk Business.
+In some organisations, creativity is the skill which drives digital leaders in their role.
+For example, COO Duncan Gooding has seen originality help him to deliver new products and services in his role at TalkTalk Business.

-"By not sitting back and looking at what new technologies are available to deliver can help deliver the customer experience," he said.
-"I think trying to stand out and be creative is one of the best things at TalkTalk Business."
+"I think trying to stand out and be creative is one of the best things at TalkTalk Business," he said.

 Gooding describes TalkTalk Business as an entrepreneurial organisation that has allowed him to be creative in his role by not necessarily "making money" from projects but being valued as a key player in a competitive telecom market.
 (See also: TalkTalk Business COO Duncan Gooding on security strategy since 2015 cyberattack.)

-The increase of ransomware, password theft and spyware has seen companies become prone to cyber attacks.
+The increase of ransomware, password theft and spyware has seen companies become wary of cyber attacks.

 And such cyber attacks have seen organisations such as TalkTalk, Three Mobile and Yahoo! witness some of the most costly data breaches reported in recent years.
-(See also: Security challenges for CIOs in 2017.)
+(See also: Security challenges for CIOs.)

-Security attacks have seen organisations' demand for security professionals increase, with the need for IT pros to block access to business systems, encrypt files and recover leaked personal data, continuing to grow.
+Security attacks have seen organisations' demand for security professionals increase, with a growing need for IT pros to block access to business systems, encrypt files and recover leaked personal data.

 CIOs are finding new ways to manage business costs through collaborating with the financial department to ensure change.
 Through communication, observation and mentorship from financial leaders they educate CIOs on how to turn the business model into profits and growth, while adding to their skill set.